 Policies and Procedures for Harassment and Discrimination

-Harassment and discrimination affect workplace culture.
+Harassment and discrimination affect the entire workplace culture.
 Keep employees safe and treat them fairly by developing policies and procedures that prohibit behaviors such as:

 - sexual harassment